wizard-infinity/Automatic-and-regular-reporting-of-epidemic-situation/README.md

 # Automatic-and-regular-reporting-of-epidemic-situation
-This is the special reporting procedure for the epidemic situation of Western Labor University.
+This is a special epidemic reporting procedure for Northwest Polytechnic University.
+We need to configure selenium , Google Browser --chrome and its chormedriver in advance.